waveywaves/mirrord-kafka-debug-example/BLOG.md

 ![mirrord Exec Queue Splitting 1](images/mirrord%20exec%20queue_splitting%201.png)

-And the ongoing operation where both local and remote consumers are receiving messages:
+And the ongoing operation where mutliple and remote consumers are receiving messages:

 ![mirrord Exec Queue Splitting 2](images/mirrord%20exec%20queue_splitting%202.png)

+The terminal screenshots above show multiple mirrord debug sessions running at the same time.
+Each instance creates its own copy pod and receives the same messages, demonstrating how multiple developers can debug simultaneously.
+Notice in the second screenshot how multiple debug consumers are actively receiving messages in parallel.

 You can send messages using the producer UI, and both your local and remote consumers will receive copies of these messages:

 ![Kafka Producer UI Screenshot for Queue Splitting](images/Kafka%20Producer%20UI%20Screenshot%20queue_splitting.png)

-**Tip:** Queue splitting can be used for production debugging as it doesn't disrupt the existing message flow to your production consumers.
+**Tip:** Queue splitting is ideal for team environments where multiple developers need to debug the same Kafka consumer application simultaneously.
+It provides a non-disruptive way for everyone to see the full message stream without affecting production systems.

 ## Debugging with mirrord vs. other debugging techniques